HOW TO MASTER

 In your WordPress Dashboard, select POSTS → Add New.

-You’ll be presented with the following:
+Either way, you’ll be presented with the following:

 3. Post Content Editor